 World Cup 2018

-Every four years in June the world is brought together by the World Cup, a global soccer competition.
-It is an exciting time and for the next four weeks, the majority of the world will be cheering (or crying) for their respective teams.
+Every four years in June, humanity is brought together by the World Cup, a global soccer competition.
+For the next four weeks, the majority of the world will be cheering (or crying) for their respective teams.
 Sport has the power to unite people across continents.

-So, what fuels this event that the so much of the world looks forward to?
-In part it’s the love for the sport and in great part it’s water.
+So, what fuels this event that so much of the world looks forward to?
+In part, it’s love for the sport.
+It’s also water.
 Yes, water is at the heart of many sports.

 What’s life like for soccer players around the world without access to clean water?